DIY Tall Outdoor Planter Boxes for the Garden

 Tools

-The southwest side of our house gets the best sunlight so we picked that area for the raised garden beds.
+The southwest side of our house gets the best sunlight so we picked that area for the tall outdoor planter boxes.
 Then we prepped the area by clearing away grass and weeds, relocating my peonies that lived there, and then leveling it out a bit so the long wooden planter boxes would sit evenly.

-Step 2: Building the Frame for the Tall Outdoor Planter Box
+Step 2: Frame for the Tall Outdoor Planter Boxes

 Our finished boxes are 32′ long and 24″ tall because that’s the measurements of 2 pine boards put together, which means less measuring and cutting.
 The width is customizable, and we settled on 30″.
 Because we’re working with our narrow side yard, I didn’t want to make them so wide that I couldn’t reach the back row without going around to the other side of the box, which on one side backs up to the house.